Types of Paragraphs in Essay or Academic Writing: With Examples

 expository paragraphs

-To help the reader follow up a process or understand the types of something, expository paragraphs should include examples and illustrations to support points.
+To help the reader follow up on a process or understand the types of something, expository paragraphs should include examples and illustrations to support points.
 The language used must be clear and direct.

 Narrative Paragraphs

-Narrative paragraphs are not different from other short stories because they can portray a moral lesson, follow a plot, include a conflict which is resolved, and written in a point of view that is easily identifiable.
+Narrative paragraphs are not different from other short stories because they can portray a moral lesson, follow a plot, include a conflict that is resolved, and written in a point of view that is easily identifiable.

 How to Write Narrative Paragraphs